benjamin-ciaglo/perception-evaluation-framework/README.md

 This repository is for a UW CLMS Master's Thesis.
 The entire paper will be linked once complete.

+The purpose of this project is to create standard framework for researchers to measure the effect of acoustic-prosodic features of speech on perceptual traits like trustworthiness, rapport, etc...

+Repositories referenced below are contained in subdirectories of this repo in heavily modified forms.

 In its current form, this repo combines, and makes interoperable with each other, two tools, namely:

 https://github.com/JeremyCCHsu/Python-Wrapper-for-World-Vocoder